 Pratyahara is withdrawal of senses from attachment to external objects.
 Withdrawing the senses helps us to become present in the moment without any filters.
 We have the opportunity to step back and direct our attention internally - observing our cravings and unhealthy habits.
 When we meditate, pratyahara occurs almost instantly because the mind and senses are so focused on the meditation, not on external objects.
 Without pratyahara, we will not be able to meditate.

 Pratyahara is built through yama, niyama, asana, and pranayama only then to be utilized in dharana, dhyana, and samadhi.
-It is the pivotal movement on the aspirant’s path.
+It is a pivotal movement on the our path.

 Dharana challenges one to single-pointed concentration and focus, which is necessary to reach the final limb, Samadhi.
 One will fix the mind into an object.
 As the thoughts begin to wander; do not judge, criticize, or analyze.
 We learn to let these thoughts go and pull the mind back to the object once more.
 This focusing develops control of the distractions of the mind.
 When the gaze is still, the mind is still.